zoeludena/SeeRiseWebsite/figures.md

 Our fifth figure plots the NASA projection for SSP 245 and the emulators while keeping greenhouse gases constant at 2025 levels.
 We can see that we are on the lower range of uncertainty for NASA's prediction.
 The emulator that performs the best appears to be pattern scaling.
 This is what our app and research is based on.

 <iframe src="https://zoeludena.github.io/SeeRiseWebsite/assets/figures/2025_fixed_emulator_preds.html" width="100%" style="aspect-ratio: 4 / 3; border: 0;"></iframe>

+## Figure 6:

+Our sixth figure plots the pattern scaling emulator's uncertainty and median prediction assuming there will be 4520 gigatons of cumulative carbon dioxide in 2100 (according to SSP 245).
+The expected line is a modified NASA's sea level rise median prediction.
+The modification is changing the sea level rise to account from 2015 to 2100.

+<iframe src="https://zoeludena.github.io/SeeRiseWebsite/assets/figures/2025_fixed_ps_preds.html" width="100%" style="aspect-ratio: 4 / 3; border: 0;"></iframe>

+## Figure 7:

+Our seventh figure plots the random forest emulator's uncertainty and median prediction assuming there will be 4520 gigatons of cumulative carbon dioxide in 2100 (according to SSP 245).
+The expected line is a modified NASA's sea level rise median prediction.
+The modification is changing the sea level rise to account from 2015 to 2100.

+<iframe src="https://zoeludena.github.io/SeeRiseWebsite/assets/figures/2025_fixed_rf_preds.html" width="100%" style="aspect-ratio: 4 / 3; border: 0;"></iframe>

+## Figure 8:

+Our eighth figure plots the gaussian process emulator's uncertainty and median prediction assuming there will be 4520 gigatons of cumulative carbon dioxide in 2100 (according to SSP 245).
+The expected line is a modified NASA's sea level rise median prediction.
+The modification is changing the sea level rise to account from 2015 to 2100.

+<iframe src="https://zoeludena.github.io/SeeRiseWebsite/assets/figures/2025_fixed_gp_preds.html" width="100%" style="aspect-ratio: 4 / 3; border: 0;"></iframe>

+## Figure 9:

+Our ninth figure plots the CNN-LTSM emulator's uncertainty and median prediction assuming there will be 4520 gigatons of cumulative carbon dioxide in 2100 (according to SSP 245).
+The expected line is a modified NASA's sea level rise median prediction.
+The modification is changing the sea level rise to account from 2015 to 2100.

+<iframe src="https://zoeludena.github.io/SeeRiseWebsite/assets/figures/2025_fixed_cnn_preds.html" width="100%" style="aspect-ratio: 4 / 3; border: 0;"></iframe>